 \subsection{Structured Matrix}

-A structured matrix is a matrix whose entries are either fixed zero or indeterminate, and is often represented by a matrix with entries chosen from $\{0,*\}$, where $0$ stands for a fixed zero entry, and $*$ for an indeterminate one.
-For description simplicity, we may simply say the entry represented by $*$ is a nonzero entry.
-Let $\{0,*\}^{p\times q}$ be the set of all $p\times q$ dimensional structured matrices.
-For $\bar M \in \{0,*\}^{p\times q}$, the following two sets of matrices are defined:
+{A structured matrix is a matrix whose entries are either fixed zero or not fixed to zero, and is often represented by a matrix with entries chosen from $\{0,*\}$.
+Here, $0$ stands for a fixed zero entry, $*$ for an entry that is not fixed to zero.
+The latter is called a nonzero entry in the sequel.} Let $\{0,*\}^{p\times q}$ be the set of all $p\times q$ dimensional structured matrices.
+For $\bar M \in \{0,*\}^{p\times q}$, define the set of matrices